 Breaking free of Earth’s surface is no easy feat.
 Humans dreamed of travelling to the stars for centuries, but it was Yuri Gagarin became the first human to orbit Earth, on 12 April 1961.

 Leaving from the same launch facility as Yuri Gagarin, in Baikonur, Kazakhstan, Expedition 40 will sat atop 274 tonnes of rocket propellants.
 Flight checks last for hours as the technicians, astronauts and ground control get everything ready for launch.

-When ignited, the Soyuz launcher delivers a mind-boggling 26 million horse power – all needed to escape the clutches of Earth’s gravity and provide a cruising speed of 28 800 km/h.
+When ignited, the Soyuz launcher delivers mind-boggling power to escape the clutches of Earth’s gravity and provide a cruising speed of 28 800 km/h.

 Within 10 minutes, Alexander, Maxim and Reid travelled over 1640 km and gained 210 km altitude.
 Every second for nine minutes, their spacecraft accelerated 50 km/h on average.

 Alexander, Maxim and Reid left Earth on 28 May in a spacecraft that is still a close relative to the Soyuz spacecraft used in the 1960s.

 The ‘TMA’ in the designation stands for Transport Modified Anthropometric, meaning that the interior was redesigned to fit taller and larger astronauts.
 Regardless of the upgrade, there is little breathing room.
 Astronauts wear Sokol suits that offer limited protection in an emergency.
 They are designed to be worn only for sitting in the Soyuz, which is why astronauts look so hunched over as they walk to their spacecraft.

 The 'M’ in Soyuz TMA-13M stands for Modernised after the spacecraft was upgraded to use digital instruments.
 It was the 13th in this series to be launched.

 Using a different numbering system, the flight is also designated as Soyuz 39S because it was the 39th crewed Soyuz launch to the Station.